A Video Game is Defined as…

 Absolutely.
 Many games today are created based on the STEM alone.
 Most of those games don’t make it.
 Why?
 Because consumers like pretty things.
 Take Candy Crush Saga and many of King’s other mobile games.
 The characters are cute, the games are simple, and everything in their game are bright and happy.
 Candy Crush is one of the top games for mobile platforms.

 And what about Call of Duty?
-Do you think most consumers could get so involved if their characters were blocks instead of being realistic?
+Do you think most consumers could get so involved, that if their characters were blocks instead of being realistic?
 Probably not.
 And the Final Fantasy game series has some of the most beautiful and popular art in the world.